In this section:

 - If the fish is to be weighed, lay out the sling before landing.
-Try to restrict any unsupported movement while weighing.
+Restrict any unsupported movement while weighing.

-- If photographs are necessary, have cameras ready before landing and take the photographs as quickly as possible.
+- If photographs are necessary, have cameras ready before landing and take the photos as quickly as possible.

 - Take the time to resuscitate an obviously tired shark by running water across its gills.
 This can be done by experienced operators using salt water deck washes, but is best done when the shark is still in the water by moving the shark slowly forwards.
 Release the shark as soon as it shows strong signs of recovery.

 Handling Sharks -

 Handling Skates & Rays -